sgmurphy/wordpress-plugins/soliloquy-lite/readme.txt

 The pro version of Soliloquy has many more features and enables you to do so much more than Soliloquy Lite, such as add images from your Media Library and use your own custom videos from YouTube, Vimeo and Wistia!

 == Changelog ==

+= 2.7.5 =
+* Fixes: Auto slide when jQuery migrate is disabled.
+* Fixes: Fatal error when lite is active and pro addons activate.

 = 2.7.4.4 =
 * Fixes: Adjust permissions for creating and editing sliders.